Do you want to know how to be an English tutor?

 But be presentable and look professional.
 You will get a much better response than if you are just wearing shorts and a t-shirt.

-In fact, for some students you may be able to make small group classes.
+For some students you may be able to make small group classes.
 Giving the student a reduction in a one-on-one private fee may encourage them to join two or three others in a group class.

 The advantage of a group class is that you only have to prepare once for three or four students each time.
 Plus you could be making more per hour than if it were only one student.